-- Upon approval of the dissertation title from the Faculty, the student must submit five (5) printed soft bound copies and one soft copy (PDF format) of dissertation to UMGSB Office.
+- After passing the Candidature Defence, student must write a dissertation as the final phase of the MAcc programme.
+The minimum number is 30,000 words and maximum word length for dissertation is 40,000 words (footnotes, references, appendixes, tables and figures are excluded). - The dissertation must reflect original and significant research in the student's chosen field.
+It must meet high standards of scholarship as well as contribute to the body of knowledge in that field. - A student shall inform the Faculty about the submission of his/her dissertation for examination in accordance to the procedure prescribed, subject to approval of the dissertation title by the Faculty. - Upon approval of the dissertation title from the Faculty, the student must submit five (5) printed soft bound copies and one soft copy (PDF format) of dissertation to UMGSB Office.
 The dissertation must be checked and approved by supervisor(s), through the Head of Department/Deputy Dean/Deputy Director for examination. - Examiners will be proposed by the supervisor(s).
 The nomination will be endorsed by the Committee of Higher Degree (with prior approval by the Faculty).
 For the external examiner's nomination, approval from the University Senate is required. - Students must follow the format of dissertation set by the University and complete the "Submission of Dissertation for Examination" form with verification by supervisor(s).